-The bottom line is that neither of the HRT’s seems to pose any more significant increased risk of developing breast cancer than if you are overweight, have never had children or have a couple of glasses a wine a day.
+The bottom line is that HRT often doesn’t pose any more significant increased risk of developing breast cancer than if you are overweight, have never had children or have a couple of glasses of wine a day.

 Who can’t take HRT?

 - A history of blood clots.
-Although, again, this isn’t an absolute no. A full history would be taken by your doctor and if your symptoms are severe, and the benefits of HRT outweigh the risk of developing a clot, you could still have it.
+Although, again, this isn’t an absolute no. A full history would be taken by your doctor but for oestrogen-only treatments, there is no increased risk associated with blood clots and HRT.

 - Uncontrolled high blood pressure.
-This won’t rule out HRT but you will need to have it controlled before starting HRT.
-This could mean taking medication or making some lifestyle changes to try and reduce it.
+This won’t rule out HRT but you will need to have it controlled as this is beneficial in general for your health.
+Some HRT is actually proven to reduce blood pressure.
+Elevated blood pressure can lead to an increased risk of stroke.
+Management of high blood pressure could mean taking medication or making some lifestyle changes to try and reduce it.
 That would involve, a healthy balanced diet, reducing your salt intake, reducing alcohol intake, stopping smoking if you’re a smoker and exercising more.
 To be fair, all things that would make this menopause thing a whole lot easier anyway so might be worth doing it in general!

 - Liver disease.
 Again, it’s not a complete no but you would need to discuss it with your GP.
 Evidence is limited but it suggests that non-oral routes of HRT administration would be safest to avoid it passing through your liver.

 - Pregnancy.
 It’s still possible to get pregnant when you’re taking HRT.
 IT IS NOT A CONTRACEPTIVE!
+It can also increase your fertility.
 General medical guidelines suggest that if you’re under 50, you should use contraception for 2 years after your last period.
 If you’re over 50, contraception for 1 year.

 Types of HRT